 - This determination applies only to you.
 It may not be cited as a precedent.

 - You cannot rely on the conclusions in this letter if the facts you provided have changed substantially.
-You must report any significant changes to your program to the Cincinnati Office of Exempt Organizations at:
+You must report any significant changes to your program to the IRS at: